Machine Tool Tending

 Automating Loading And Unloading: Using Robots To Tend Machines

 Time spent on unloading and loading is lost production time.
 Robotic machine tool tending minimizes this waste by quickly swapping out one part for the next.
 Whether tending a lathe, mill, press or molding machine — adding a robot boosts utilization and lowers costs.
 Today, most manufacturing operations are automated, but in many businesses machines still wait for an operator to unload one part and load the next.
-Over an eight hour shift fatigue sets in and output suffers, but a robot does the job exactly the same way every cycle.
+Over an eight-hour shift fatigue sets in and output suffers, but a machine tending robot does the job exactly the same way every cycle.
 If you're not using machine tending robots to load and unload production machines, you're losing capacity and missing an opportunity to cut costs.
 You're also exposing employees to work requiring repetitive lifting motions, with the potential to cause injury.
 A machine tending robot carries no such risk.

 Machine tending is an ideal task for modern robots.
-With high speed, accuracy and repeatability — supplemented as needed by vision systems — they can pick the next part from an input chute or conveyor and be ready for the operation to finish.
+With high speed, accuracy and repeatability — supplemented as needed by vision systems — a CNC machine tending robot can pick the next part from an input chute or conveyor and be ready for the operation to finish.
 At the end of the cycle the machine controller opens the access door and signals the robot to enter.
 A double-handed gripper retrieves the finished piece from the chuck or fixture, inserts the next piece and quickly withdraws.
 The machine then closes the door and resumes processing.
 While the chips are flying, the plastic flowing or the press stamping — the robot can then perform secondary operations.
 Trimming, deburring and gauging are common tasks done while the machine is in-cycle and before placing the part on a pallet or output conveyor.
 Some cells are even designed so one robot hands the part off to a second.